 These notes contain questions, comments, and suggestions made during the Dec.
-12, 2012 Inform Meeting, and subsequent questions posed by residents and by the WC itself.
+12, 2012 Inform Meeting.
 Items beginning with a "Q:" are questions, and are followed by lines beginning with "A:" which are answers.
 Most "Comments" are followed by "Responses".
 Answers to questions, or responses to comments, except where noted by names in parentheses, are from the Water Committee.